A-Star100/HTTP-Server/README.md

 You can also use CMake by running
 `cmake -E chdir . /usr/bin/gcc main.c -o main` (this example assumes *main.c* is your C app)
 ### Android
-You can use [Android Studio](https://developer.android.com/studio) to compile the decompiled source code or compile with Gradle [by using this method](https://stackoverflow.com/questions/39538021/compiling-android-source-code).
+You can use [Android Studio](https://developer.android.com/studio) to compile the decompiled source code or compile with *just* Gradle [by using this method](https://stackoverflow.com/questions/39538021/compiling-android-source-code).

 ## How to open
 Most if not all releases of this app _**will be unsigned**_, so here's how to open them Windows, Mac, and Android